IKEA Table Refinishing Project

 My Supply List and Tips

 1. Paint: I prefer Golden Fluid Acrylics but craft acrylic paint can work if you mix and strain it.
-The “oops paint” section of the hardware store often has some good finds if you’re on a budget and flexible on color.

 2. Pouring Media: I use Flood brand Floetrol, a hardware store paint extender.
 I mix my paint about 1:8 with Floetrol and sometimes water it down a little bit if the paint is thick.
 I also add silicone spray just before pouring to create more cells.